if you are the best player in the room, you are in the wrong room.

 You must drive any ball to any rail after you make legal contact with your object ball for it to be considered a good hit.
 If you make a ball then the rail rule is irrelevant.
 If you fail to contact with any rail (Cue ball included) then it will result in ball in hand for your opponent.

-If any object ball flies off the table for any reason it will result in ball in hand, and the object ball that left the playing surface will be considered a dead ball and stay pocketed.
+If any object ball flies off the table for any reason it will not result in ball in hand, and the object ball that left the playing surface will be considered a dead ball and stay pocketed.

 While playing all players must have at least one foot contacting the floor at all times.